How to Choose the Best Patient Lift Sling

 Final Thoughts

-Caregivers are at a high risk for musculoskeletal stress and injuries, and patient lift slings make transfers easier for caregivers since the sling supports the weight of the patient, and slings are available in a range of styles to meet a patient’s specific needs.
+Caregivers are at high risk for musculoskeletal stress and injuries, and patient lift slings make transfers easier for caregivers since the sling supports the weight of the patient, and slings are available in a range of styles to meet a patient’s specific needs.

 A properly sized and correctly used patient lift sling helps safely and comfortably transfer patients from one place or position to another.
 The sling provides comfort, support, and stability for the patient, helping them to accomplish daily life activities and get from one place to the next.